 🌟 Best area for a laid-back local experience/longer stays | 🏨 Best accommodation: Logan Square Modern Apartment | 🎫 Best experience: Fortune Reading with Cheese (yes really)

-This neighborhood offers a rich variety of things to do, from meandering through the Logan Square Farmers Market to enjoying the latest indie films at the Logan Theatre.
+This neighborhood offers a variety of things to do, from meandering through the Logan Square Farmers Market to enjoying the latest indie films at the Logan Theatre.
 Also go for a walk on the Bloomingdale Trail, once part of the L train network.

 9. Lakeview